-Deposits from customers are the Bank's single largest funding source and the Bank offers various types of deposits to its customers, offering products with fixed and variable rates, non-indexed as well as indexed to the Icelandic CPI index.
-Deposits from customers are predominately non-indexed and available on demand.
-At year-end 2019 the customer deposits amounted to ISK 708 billion, mostly non- indexed and on demand.
-Deposits from customers increased by ISK 15 billion, during the year 2019.
-Inflation-linked deposits amounted to ISK 121 billion, at year-end 2019, increasing by ISK 7 billion from the previous year.
+Deposits from customers

+The largest part of the Bank's funding is in the form of deposits from customers which amounted to ISK 793 billion at year-end 2020, mostly non-indexed and on demand.
+Deposits from customers increased by ISK 86 billion during the year 2020.
+Inflation-linked deposits amounted to ISK 126 billion at year end 2020, increasing by ISK 5 billion since the previous year.